How to Make Paper look Old

 Hello Graphics Fairy friends!
 I’m Diana from Dreams Factory, happily sharing another DIY project with you!
-Today I will be showing you how to make the most amazing Antique French Ephemera Paper!
+Today I will be showing you how to make paper look old!
 I’m really excited about this project because this is my fool-proof, all time favorite method of antiquing paper!
 Forget special tools or really any tools at all, we won’t be needing any of those today!
 With this method you will be able to turn regular paper into these gorgeous antiques that look like they’ve been around for years … even decades.

 I’m sure you have already tried several different methods of distressing paper, you might even have a favorite one.
 Either way, I really encourage you to give my method a try, I will be sharing all my distressing secrets with you, even how to apply a ”special treatment” to the edges of the paper, to make the whole concept even more realistic and authentic.

 My preferred distressing ingredient for today is coffee, I believe it adds so much character to the whole concept!
 And a subtle, yet amazing fragrance!
 Along coffee, you can also use tea, if you want to keep things natural.
 Highly diluted acrylic paint, inks or watercolors will work as well.